 Options if you have tickets to a canceled or postponed event:

-- Exchange your tickets to an upcoming performance.
-We are happy to exchange your tickets to any of upcoming concerts.
-To offer increased planning flexibility during this time, all single ticket exchange fees will be waived through May 2, 2020.
+- Exchange your Masterworks tickets to an upcoming 20/21 season performance.
+We are happy to exchange your tickets in to the reimagined 20/21 season.

 - Donate your ticket.
 Your tax-deductible ticket donation helps support the Columbus Symphony remain a vibrant and financially secure orchestra to enrich the lives of residents throughout central Ohio through the power and beauty of music.